Winner Takes It All: Training Performant RL Populations for Combinatorial Optimization: Introduction

 In recent years, machine learning (ML) approaches have overtaken algorithms that use handcrafted features and strategies across a variety of challenging tasks \citep{Mnih2015, wavenet, Silver2017, gpt3}.
 In particular, solving combinatorial optimization (CO) problems -- where the maxima or minima of an objective function acting on a finite set of discrete variables is sought -- has attracted significant interest \citep{BENGIO2021} due to both their (often NP) hard nature and numerous practical applications across domains varying from logistics \citep{logistics} to fundamental science \citep{fund_science}.

-As the search space of feasible solutions typically grows exponentially with the problem size, exact solvers can be challenging to scale, hence CO problems are often also tackled with handcrafted heuristics using expert knowledge.
+As the search space of feasible solutions typically grows exponentially with the problem size, exact solvers can be challenging to scale; hence, CO problems are often also tackled with handcrafted heuristics using expert knowledge.
 Whilst a diversity of ML-based heuristics have been proposed, reinforcement learning \citep[RL;][]{Sutton1998} is a promising paradigm as it does not require pre-solved examples of these hard problems.
 Indeed, algorithmic improvements to RL-based CO solvers, coupled with low inference cost, and the fact that they are by design targeted at specific problem distributions, have progressively narrowed the gap with traditional solvers.

-To improve the quality of proposed solutions, RL methods typically generate multiple candidates with additional search procedures, which can be divided into two families \citep{MAZYAVKINA2021}.
+RL methods frame CO as sequential decision-making problems, and can be divided into two families \citep{MAZYAVKINA2021}.
 First, \emph{improvement methods} start from a feasible solution and iteratively improve it through small modifications (actions).
 However, such incremental search cannot quickly access very different solutions, and requires handcrafted procedures to define a sensible action space.
 Second, \emph{construction methods} incrementally build a solution by selecting one element at a time.
-Multiple solutions can be built using sampling strategies, such as stochastic sampling policies or beam search.
+In practice, it is often unrealistic for a learned heuristic to solve NP-hard problems in a single shot, therefore these methods are typically combined with search strategies, such as stochastic sampling or beam search.
 However, just as improvement methods are biased by the initial starting solution, construction methods are biased by the single underlying policy.
 Thus, a balance must be struck between the exploitation of the learned policy (which may be ill-suited for a given problem instance) and the exploration of different solutions (where the extreme case of a purely random policy will likely be highly inefficient).

 In this work, we propose \methodname, a construction method that uses a \emph{population} of agents with suitably diverse policies to improve the exploration of the solution space of hard CO problems.
 Whereas a single agent aims to perform well across the entire problem distribution, and thus has to make compromises, a population can learn a set of heuristics such that only one of these has to be performant on any given problem instance.
 However, realizing this intuition presents several challenges: (\romannumeral 1)~na\"{i}vely training a population of agents is expensive and challenging to scale, (\romannumeral 2)~the trained population should have complementary policies that propose different solutions, and (\romannumeral 3)~the training approach should not impose any handcrafted notion of diversity within the set of policies given the absence of clear behavioral markers aligned with performance for typical CO problems.